Radweb/Commanding/README.md

 Additional Command Buses are included which decorate the `BasicCommandBus` to provide additional behaviour.

-`ValidatingCommandBus` will execute a `CommandValidator` first.
+`ValidatingCommandBusDecorator` will execute a `CommandValidator` first.

-`AuthenticatingCommandBus` will execute a `CommandAuthenticator` first.
+`AuthenticatingCommandBusDecorator` will execute a `CommandAuthenticator` first.

-`LoggingCommandBus` will write to a log before executing a command, and log whenever a `CommandBusException` is thrown.
+`LoggingCommandBusDecorator` will write to a log before executing a command, and log whenever a `CommandBusException` is thrown.

 ## Decorating